‘Their crisis’ is ‘our problem’: Washington grapples with Idaho COVID cases - The Boston Globe

 With the delta strain of the coronavirus sweeping the nation, Washington has faced its own challenges and record hospitalizations, especially in areas on the eastern side of the state where vaccination rates are lower.
 This week, that state, too, began talking openly about the possibility that crisis standards of care could become necessary.

-But Washington is in better shape than Idaho, where hospitalizations as a share of the population are 45% higher.
+But Washington is in better shape than Idaho, where hospitalizations as a share of the population are 45 percent higher.

 Advertisement

-In Idaho, Gov. Brad Little’s office said he was not available for an interview, but he has indicated in recent weeks that he has no plans to restore virus restrictions, even if hospitals entered dangerous territory, saying that he wanted residents “to choose to do the right thing and get vaccinated.”
-He issued a statement Friday saying he was exploring legal action to halt a mandate from President Joe Biden that will require millions of people to get vaccinated.
+In Idaho, Governor Brad Little’s office said he was not available for an interview, but he has indicated in recent weeks that he has no plans to restore virus restrictions, even if hospitals entered dangerous territory, saying that he wanted residents “to choose to do the right thing and get vaccinated.”
+He issued a statement Friday saying he was exploring legal action to halt new mandates from President Biden that will push millions of people to get vaccinated.

 “President Biden is out of touch, and his mandates only add to the divisiveness within our country,” Little said.